-Project notice and outreach would likely be conducted during implementation of a flood and stormwater capture project.
-Some of this outreach would likely occur as part of the California Environmental Quality Act (CEQA) process (see below), though additional outreach may be conducting depending on public perception of the proposed project.
+Public Notice and Outreach Project notice and outreach would likely be conducted during implementation of a flood and stormwater capture project.
+Some of this outreach would likely occur as part of the California Environmental Quality Act (CEQA) process (see below), though additional outreach may be conducted depending on public perception of the proposed project.
 Public notice and outreach is not anticipated during development of the feasibility study, beyond potential outreach to landowners whose property is identified as potential sites for spreading facilities.

-Completion of a feasibility study would not require any permits or regulatory approvals beyond approval of the governing board for the agency funding the study or contracting with any potential consultant who may be retained to complete the analysis.

-Implementation of a flood and stormwater capture and recharge project would require construction permits, streambed alteration agreements for diversions from the Cuyama River, CEQA approvals, and potential 401 permits from U.S. Army Corps of Engineers.
+Permitting and Regulatory Processes Completion of a feasibility study would not require any permits or regulatory approvals beyond approval of the governing board for the agency funding the study or contracting with any potential consultant who may be retained to complete the analysis.
+Implementation of a flood and stormwater capture and recharge project would require construction permits, streambed alteration agreements from the California Department of Fish and Wildlife for diversions from the Cuyama River, CEQA compliance, and potential 401 permits from U.S. Army Corps of Engineers.
 Additional permits may be required to complete construction and initiate operation of spreading facilities.
 The CBGSA would need to secure easements to or purchase the land for the spreading facilities.
-Additionally, the CBGSA may need to negotiate surface water rights agreements with downstream users to avoid violating existing water rights.

-Implementation of flood and stormwater capture projects would provide additional infiltration into the Basin, which would increase the volume of groundwater in the Basin, reducing overdraft and increasing available supply.
+Additionally, the CBGSA may need to obtain surface water rights agreements from the California State Water Resources Control Board.
+Any water rights would need to address water rights existing downstream water rights.
+Project Benefits Implementation of flood and stormwater capture projects would provide additional infiltration into the Basin, which would increase the volume of groundwater in the Basin, reducing overdraft and increasing available supply.
 The 2015 Long Term Supplemental Water Supply Alternatives Report (Santa Barbara County Water Agency [SBCWA], 2015), completed an analysis of potential stormwater recharge options along multiple rivers in Santa Barbara County, including Cuyama River.
 The analysis assumed the Cuyama River would experience sufficient flows for stormwater recharge three of every 10 years, and a maximum available stormwater volume during those events as 14,700 acre-feet (AF).
 Capturing this volume of water would require 300 acres of land for spreading facilities, and could provide a up to 4,400 acre-feet per year (AFY) of stormwater (averaged over 10 years), assuming the maximum event year supply is captured.
 Benefits of an implemented floodwater/stormwater capture project would be measured by the volume of flow entering the spreading facility, less an assumed percentage of evaporative loss.
 Actual benefits could be lower once evaporative loss is accounted for, and if the final design for spreading facilities is not sized for the maximum storm event, or if the maximum event year is not realized as frequently as anticipated.
 If coupled with precipitation enhancement (see Section 7.3.2), additional benefits may be realized, though some overlap in benefits may occur.